jross06/jross06.github.io/README.md

 Index: Contains name, image, and 2 links: one to resume and one to bio.
 This
        is all properly implemented.
 Links are located in navigation bar at top.
+       Only know issue is that css file has an unused blcok class that I couldn't figure out how to delete from github.

 Bio: Contains a short biography centered on the page within a box.
 Also has
      navigation bar.
 It is properly implemented.

 Resume: Contains resume and navigation bar.
 It is properly implemented.

 Acknowledgments: consulted W3Schools for color codes and other syntax questions